wgmods/Mods-API-Documentation/docs/PythonAPI/battle.md

 circleCentre and checkedObject can be type of Math.Vector3, python object with Math.Vector3 position attribute, or [Ship](./Classes/Ship.md) object - instead will be False.

 #### Input parameters
-- circleCentre - object, which is in the centre of the circle,
+- circleCentre - object, which is in the centre of the circle
 - circleRadius - circle radius, float
 - checkedObject - object for checking